First off, I’d like to start with a TRIGGER WARNING. I will be talking about

 relates to consciousness after I began forming this theory.
 I believe they were on the right

 track and, further, that these two brilliant men's contributions are being wrongfully dismissed.
-I
+I want

-that South America and Africa look as if they could fit together.
+South America and Africa look as if they could fit together.

 (Click for more info.)

-This theory is closest to an objective collapse theory, meaning wave function collapse occurs any time a particle interaction occurs, whether or not a
+objective collapse theory, meaning wave function collapse occurs any time a particle interaction occurs, whether or not a

 conscious being (in the universe) is observing.
 I tend to side with Einstein when he said, “I like